 Individuals may be involved in social, cultural or community events where official gifts are presented or exchanged.
-In such circumstances, where it would appear not to be polite or appropriate to decline the offer, it is reasonable for official representatives of the Council to accept official gifts on behalf of the Council.
+In such circumstances, where it would appear impolite or inappropriate to decline the offer, it is reasonable for official representatives of the Council to accept official gifts on behalf of the Council.